13 Visualising data with ggplot2

 points.
 This overlapping issue can either be solved using alpha

-aesthetic or by using jitter
+aesthetic or by using jitter method in scatter plots. geom_jitter

 adds a random noise to the data, so that the overlapping points are seen